-Many strategic plan objectives relate to the District's investment in facilities and infrastructure.
-The District takes these elements of the plan very seriously and devotes a great deal of funding, both monetary and in terms of man-hours, to seeing these objectives are met.
-An example of this is the recently completed facilities maintenance plan.
-The document was created to focus the District's resources on the most efficient and effective way to maintain the District's structures.
-The program calls for work on almost all of the existing structures in the upcoming year.
+Many of the Capital Facility plans of the District involve investment in facilities and infrastructure.
+The District takes these elements of the plan very seriously and devotes a great deal of funding, both monetary and in terms of man-hours, to seeing that these objectives are met.
+An example of this is the recently completed utilities maintenance plan.
+The document was created to focus the District's resources on the most efficient and effective way to maintain the District's infrastructure.
 The prescriptive maintenance will be evaluated by District Staff and the condition of the assets, as well as future needs and other factors, will be considered before proceeding with the projects.
-The fiscal year 2014 budget includes approximately \$400,000 for projects identified by the plan.
-The plan includes a forecast for the next ten years, and will be a valuable tool in fiscal planning for the District going forward.
-The District's next step in facilities planning is the creation of a plan that reflects the utility infrastructure present on the Airport.
-Funding for a program that will address the location, condition and requirements of the District's utility-related assets is included in the budget for the upcoming fiscal year.
+The fiscal year 2014 budget includes approximately \$900,000 for projects identified in the 5 maintenance plans.
+These plans includes a forecast for the next ten years, and will be a valuable tool in fiscal planning for the District going forward.

-The fiscal year 2013-2014 budget also includes a variety of both grant-eligible and other capital projects.
+The fiscal year 2014-2015 budget also includes a variety of both grant-eligible and other capital projects.
 The proposed grant-eligible addition is the replacement of the District's 23-year-old plow truck.
-This piece of equipment was included on the Airport Capital Improvement Plan (ACIP) presented to the FAA as a required need in both 2012 and 2013; however, a grant application was not submitted.
-It will again be shown as a "project" on the 2014 ACIP; the District has estimated the cost at over \$400,000 and hopes to receive a grant for 90% of that cost.
-An additional \$1,470,000 in other capital projects is budgeted, including \$450,000 to enhance Airport Rescue and Firefighting (ARFF) abilities.
+This piece of equipment was included on the Airport Capital Improvement Plan (ACIP) presented to the FAA as a required need in both 2013 and 2014.
+The District submitted a grant, but did not receive funding.
+The District will purchase this equipment in the upcoming fiscal year.
+An additional \$2,450,000 in pavement maintenance projects is budgeted.
 The budget proposes the purchase of a specialized, fire-fighting asset that would benefit not only the District, but also the community, in the event there was an aircraft accident/fire off of the airfield.
 It could also be used for regular assistance and emergency calls throughout the community.
-The design and permitting for a multipurpose-community hangar is included in the budget at \$375,000.
+There is another \$740,000 in snow removal and equipment purchases.
+The design and permitting for a multipurpose-community hangar is included in the budget at \$400,000.
 The recently completed community survey showed that the constituents are in favor of a structure of this type.
 The budget includes funding to study the feasibility of the project.
 If the Board chooses to move to the next phase of the project, funds are budgeted for design and permitting, with construction anticipated in the subsequent fiscal year.
-Other capital projects include the construction of a helipad for use by emergency services on the Tahoe City Golf Course property, the replacement of the District's automated weather observing system, and the replacement of the obstruction beacon on Bald Mountain.
-The Board of Directors reviews significant capital projects before allowing them to proceed, and the availability of grant funds would be considered before a commitment was made to begin a project.
+Other capital projects include the construction of a helipad for use by emergency services on the Tahoe City Golf Course property, and the replacement of the obstruction beacon on Bald Mountain.
+Through the budget process, and review of the Capital Facility plans, the Board of Directors reviews significant capital projects.
+The availability of grant funds is taken into consideration before a commitment is made to begin a project.
 One aspect of the Board's review of any new capital project is an analysis of the effect that the expenditure will have on user rates and fees.
 The Board has determined that the cost to provide a service and a return on the District's investment, when appropriate, should be considered when rate schedules are set.
 They believe all capital investments should be reviewed based on the potential effect the expenditure would have on rate-payers and the overall financial stability of the District in the future.